albert97/Snippet_Tech/work.md

     description: As the deadliest mass extinction in Earth history, it eliminated 90% creatures on Earth.
 The primary cause is the eruption of Siberian Trap.
 Here we will take a look at the chain reaction from it.
 ---

-Here is a list of projects I have worked on, covering a wide range of topic.
-I intend to add link to more detailed work.
+Here is a list of projects I have worked on, covering applied mathemticas and physcis, scientific computing and geophysics.
+My current projects invovles numerical simulation for geothermal energy exploration and statiscal methods for stochastics PDEs and its implications to climate modelling and geoscience
 <br />
 <br />